Welcome to the Governors' page!

 Mrs Ann Jenner - Chair - Co-opted Governor

 I grew up in Stafford, went to university in London before travelling around this country and overseas due to my husband’s job, before settling in Herefordshire over 20 years ago.
 I've been a Governor since 2012 and Vice Chair for two years before becoming Chair in 2016.
 I have two grown up daughters and 4 school age grandchildren.
-Being a governor (and especially being chair) keeps me quite busy but I also find time for the sheep, hens and vegetables on our smallholding, walking with our labrador, cycling, swimming and, if the weather's too bad I'll be spinning and knitting our Jacob wool, reading or baking.
+Being a governor (and especially being chair) keeps me quite busy but I also find time for the hens and vegetables on our smallholding, walking with our very lively cocker spaniel (in all weathers), cycling (fair weather only), swimming (definitely not wild water), keep fit training and, if the weather's awful I'll be inside doing craft work, reading or baking.
+I’m also a trustee of our local village hall and I help out a bit at Dulas Court Care Home, where my mother now lives.

 I have lived in Ewyas Harold for over thirty years and retired from Primary School Headship in 2013.
 I am passionate about ensuring that children are given the best opportunities to reach their full potential and I love supporting our excellent village school to move onward and upward.

 I work for the International Values Education Trust as a consultant, supporting schools all over the UK and abroad in developing Values-based Education.
 I am also kept very busy as the Group Scout Leader of Ewyas Harold Scout Group.

 I have lived in the village for over 25 years but am currently just across the road in Pontrilas where we have been living for over 9 years.
 I am married with 2 children, one who attends Ewyas Harold Primary School and the other who has moved on to High school.

 I am a senior nursery officer at Bridges Childcare where I have been working for 20 years.
 I work with children from birth to 4 years and love seeing them transition through the setting ready to go onto school.
 In my spare time I enjoy spending time with my family and socialising with friends.